10up/animation-best-practices/guidelines/performance.md

 ### will-change

-Using `will-change` alerts the browser what you plan to animate and allocates resources appropriately and can enhance fps and performance for a particular animation, but should be used with clear intent.
+Using `will-change` alerts the browser what you plan to animate and allocates resources appropriately and can enhance FPS and performance for a particular animation, but should be used with clear intent.
 When possible, do not use `will-change: auto` and instead use a specific value to the impending animation.
 Applying `will-change`, however,  to too many elements on a page will over utilize browser resources and negatively impact performance.
 Therefore, use sparingly and/or use scripts to toggle `will-change` on or off before and after animation change occurs.

 -   <https://www.html5rocks.com/en/tutorials/speed/high-performance-animations/>
 -   <https://developer.mozilla.org/en-US/docs/Web/CSS/will-change>